mom-ocean/MOM5/doc/web/user_guide.md

 * Many steps in idealized experiments that were formerly performed while running earlier MOM versions have been extracted from MOM and placed into preprocessing.
 Hence, even if you are running an idealized experiment, it is likely that you will need to perform some if not all of the preprocessing steps discussed here.

-* If you have a problem that is not addressed here, then please feel free to query the MOM email list.
+* If you have a problem that is not addressed here, then please feel free to query the [MOM mailing list](https://groups.google.com/forum/#!forum/mom-users).
 No question is too silly, so please ask!

 * All code used to setup an experiment with MOM is written in Fortran 90/95 except `make_xgrids`, which is written in C.  Most code is dependent on FMS shared code for the purpose of parallization and interpolation.
 In addition to the documentation provided here, there are comments within the code to help users debug and to make modifications to suit their purpose.